abadid/cmsc424-spring2018/project2/README.md

 `finaltab`

-**Part I**: (i) Write a SQL query to generate `finaltab`, (ii) Write a PL/pgSQL function `function1()` using the procedural language in Postgres to generate `finaltab`.
-For this part, you are required to create the `finaltab` table and insert the required tuples into it.
+**Part I**: (i) Write a PL/pgSQL function `function1()` using the procedural language in Postgres to generate `finaltab`.
+For this part, you are required to create the `finaltab` table within the function and insert the required tuples into it.
+Your function should not return anything.
 We will test it by invoking `SELECT function1();`

-As the complexity of the transformation rule increases, writing them out as SQL queries turns out to be less obvious.
 Here is a more involved transformation rule:

 ```
 finaltab2.tcount(i) = sum of the values of tcount attribute in inittab from row i to row (i-inittab.transid(i)),